ivangfr/knative-minikube-environment/helloworld-go/README.md

 1. Open a terminal and navigate to `knative-minikube-environment/helloworld-go` folder

-1. Let's pull `helloworld-go` Docker image so when we install the service, its image is already present
+1. Let's pull `helloworld-go` Docker image so, when we install the service, the image is already present

    1. Set `Minikube` host
       ```
       eval $(minikube docker-env)
       ```

-   1. Pull `MySQL` and `quarkus-book-api`'s docker images
+   1. Pull `helloworld-go` docker image
       ```
       docker pull gcr.io/knative-samples/helloworld-go
       ```